We have two data categories:

 - River Levels API (Open Data) - provides information on river levels at our measurement stations across Wales

-We publish most of our ecology data, such as species and habitats on the Atlas of Living Wales.
+We publish most of our ecology data, such as species and habitats on the NBN Atlas Wales

 ‘NRW ecological data exempt from general release under EIR’ explains why some ecological data are restricted from general view.